top of page

 Managua, the capital of Nicaragua, is a city of extremes.
 As the nation’s commercial and financial vortex, Managua boasts luxury hotels, state-of-the-art hospitals, sumptuous homes and fine restaurants.
 An elite few Nicaraguans and wealthy visitors enjoy the city’s segregated, attractive neighborhoods.

 Managua’s slum barrios could as easily be a thousand miles away.
 In teaming inner-barrio lanes unemployed and underemployed men, women and children cram into hundreds of corrugated metal and cardboard shacks.
 With little or no electricity, running water or plumbing, the sewage-filled neighborhoods roil with chaos and violence.
 Two of Managua’s many volatile barrios—El Recreo and Reparto Schick—are especially destitute, drug-infested and terrorized by gang warfare.
+When Peace Corps was in Nicaragua, they considered these neighborhoods too dangerous for Peace Corps Volunteers.

 Years ago, when the Sisters of Sion and Teresian Sisters determined to start missions in Managua, they were expressly warned to stay clear of two neighborhoods: El Recreo and Barrio Schick.
 Naturally, the Sisters of Sion chose El Recreo for their community center, Projecto Generando Vida—”Life-giving Project.”
 And the Teresian Sisters settled in Reparto Schick and built Colegio Enrique D’Ossó, a co-educational primary and secondary school that educates 1,325 students annually.